microsoft/WhatTheHack/027-FHIRPoweredHealthcare/readme.md

 ## Learning Objectives
 This hack will help you:
 1. Deploy FHIR service in Azure Health Data Services platform.
-2. Generate and load synthetic Electronic Health Record (EHR) data into FHIR Server.
+2. Generate and load synthetic Electronic Health Record (EHR) data into FHIR Service.
-3. Convert and Load HL7v2 and C-CDA data into FHIR Server.
+3. Convert and Load HL7v2 and C-CDA data into FHIR Service.
 4. Develop a JavaScript to read FHIR data
 5. Develop a React Single Page App (SPA) to Search and view patient record.
 6. Transform and explore FHIR data for secondary use analytics.
 7. Export and anonymize FHIR data.
-8. Stream MedTech Device data into FHIR.
+8. Stream MedTech Device data into FHIR service.

 ## Scenario
 Contoso Healthcare is implementing a FHIR-based data management solution.